JuliaStats/GLM.jl/docs/src/index.md

 - `residuals`: vector of residuals from the fitted model
 - `response`: model response (a.k.a the dependent variable)
 - `stderror`: standard errors of the coefficients
-- `vcov`: estimated variance-covariance matrix of the coefficient estimates
+- `vcov`: variance-covariance matrix of the coefficient estimates

 Note that the canonical link for negative binomial regression is `NegativeBinomialLink`, but